Fighting Seizures by U.S. Secret Service

-After receiving the notice of seizure and intent to forfeit from the U.S. Secret Service, act quickly to protect your rights.
+After receiving the seizure notice and intent to forfeit from the U.S. Secret Service, act quickly to protect your rights.

 Contact a civil asset forfeiture attorney at Sammis Law Firm to discuss the case.
 We can help you determine how to claim seized property and protect it during a forfeiture proceeding.
 Find out why petitions for remission and mitigation don’t typically work.